Tom5521/fsize/README.md

 This is a project of mine, basically to end my problem with the damn stat command that is unreadable.

-Also because I had free time and a desire to do something different that does not focus on Microsoft Windows.
+Also, because I had free time and a desire to do something different that does not focus on Microsoft Windows.

 The project is focused to be simple and easy to read,